bcgov/bc-small-business/README.md

 remotes::install_github("bcgov/bcsapps")
 ```

-Note:

--   [bcsapps](https://github.com/bcgov/bcsapps): used for standardizing the header and footer of BC Stats apps/dashboards
+[bcsapps](https://github.com/bcgov/bcsapps): used for standardizing the header and footer of BC Stats apps/dashboards

--   [bcstatslinks](https://github.com/bcgov/bcstatslinks): contains a list of BC Stats dashboards used by bcsapps::bcsHeaderUI and bcsapps::bcsHeaderServer
+[bcstatslinks](https://github.com/bcgov/bcstatslinks): contains a list of BC Stats dashboards used by bcsapps::bcsHeaderUI and bcsapps::bcsHeaderServer

 **Data**